Admitted

 Admitted is a 2020 Indian Hindi-language docudrama film directed by Chandigarh-based director Ojaswwee Sharma.
 The film is about Dhananjay Chauhan, the first transgender student at Panjab University.
-The role of Dhananjay Chauhan has been played by Dhananjay herself.
+The role of Dhananjay Chauhan has been played by Dhananjay himself.

 Admitted was declared best documentary at 17th Mumbai International Film Festival, and won the Silver Conch award for Best Documentary Film (above 60 minutes) in the National Competition section.
 It won the National Film Award – Special Jury Award (feature film) at the 68th National Film Awards.

 Plot

 The film, narrated by Dhananjay Chauhan, tells the story of five decades of the life of Dhananjay, a doctoral scholar at Panjab University It focuses on Dhananjay's struggles to uplift her life and the transgender community to mainstream society.
 It also depicts Dhananjay's crusade against authorities for the transgender rights.

 Production

 Produced by Pinaka Mediaworks, the film was announced in August 2018.
 The film was shot in and around Panjab University campus.
 The film is around two hours long.
 Director Ojaswwee Sharma, also an alumnus of Panjab University, said in the interview that he "wanted to explore this famous example of transgender education in a mainstream public university in North India, and the development of transgender rights, education and acceptance to the mainstream".